malcolmvr/multi_rake/README.rst

 ----------------------------
 Repository has configured linter, tests and coverage.

-Create new virtual environment inside `multi_rake` folder in order to use it.
+Create new virtual environment inside `nlp_rake` folder in order to use it.

 .. code-block:: bash